ijortin/CS-4485-Virtual-TA/README.md

       - Visual component that acts as a guide to Latex syntax for the user.
 2. Python Backend
    -  Hosted on Flask.
 Model built using keras in tensorflow.
+   -  Intents.json
+      - Edit this to help train the bot on different questions that can be asked